Paperwork When Selling a Car in New YorkPage Overview

-The new owner is responsible for getting a new title, a new registration, and new plates at a NY DMV office.
+The new owner is responsible for getting a new title, a new registration, and new plates at a NY Department of Motor Vehicles office.
 You are responsible for surrendering your plates to the DMV or transferring them to another vehicle before your insurance lapses.
 Otherwise, the DMV may suspend your driver license.

 If you require more help, call the Title Services Bureau at (518) 486-4714.

 If you are selling a vehicle but misplaced the transferable registration, you can apply for a duplicate.

 After the sale, remove the vehicle's New York license plates and registration sticker.
 You can destroy the registration sticker, but you must surrender the plates.
 If you opt to do this in person, you must visit your local NY DMV office and pay a $1 processing fee.
 Be sure you receive an FS-6T receipt.